Tiny-Earth/DemoSite/site/src/design.md

 ### Backward Design

 Backward design is an instructional approach that emphasizes starting with the end goals in mind (Wiggins & McTighe, 2005).
 What should students know or be able to do after instruction?
 What are the desired results after the course or a lesson?
-Once you have identified these goals, you can design the curriculum such that students can achieve the goals.
+Engaging in backward design intentionally integrates the curricula and pedagogy dimensions as we consider how to make our courses effective and inclusive for all students.

 The process of backward design typically involves three stages: